Sliman4/slimebook/book/contributing.md

 If you want to improve the book, first of all, thank you! 🎉

-To do this, you need a discord account and to join our [discord](https://discord.gg/VZn9WU9Kpy).
+To do this, you need a discord or telegram account.
+Join our [discord](https://discord.gg/VZn9WU9Kpy).
 There, you can ask questions, suggest changes, and discuss the book with other readers and contributors.
-If you don't have a discord account, you can also join our [telegram chat](https://t.me/slimepowerchat) and contribute there.
+If you don't have a discord account, join our [telegram chat](https://t.me/slimepowerchat) and contribute there.

 You can contribute in many ways: